VadimTrubay/contactbook/README.md

-# "contactbook"
+# 'contactbook'

-# "contactbook" personal console assistant can:
+# 'contactbook' personal console assistant can:
 * save contacts with names, addresses, phone numbers, email and birthdays to the contacts book;
 * display a list of contacts whose birthday is a specified number of days from the current date;
 * check the correctness of the entered phone number and email when creating or editing a record and